 The current transformer standards covering relaying accuracy and application data for relaying service have been written on the basis of utilizing the advantages and simplicity of excitation data and calculating methods where applicable.
-The following method may be used for calculating the relaying performance and accuracy ratings of type C or K relaying accuracy rated current transformers.
+The following method may be used for calculating the relaying performance and accuracy ratings of type C relaying accuracy rated current transformers.
 As stated in 8.1.8, this method is based on the assumption that the burden and excitation currents are in phase.
 It also assumes a single-turn primary winding such as in bushing, window, or bar-type transformers, so constructed that the effect of leakage fluxes on its performance is negligible.
-The equivalent circuit and phasor diagram for such transformers are shown in figures 18 and 19, respectively.
+The equivalent circuit and phasor diagram for such transformers are shown in Figure 18 and Figure 19, respectively.
 The ratio correction factor values obtained by test will not exceed the values calculated by this method within the stated limitations.

-The following definitions and equations apply to figures 18 and 19:
+The following definitions and equations apply to Figure 18 and Figure 19:

-N = secondary turns on transformer for ratio on which transformer error is to be calculated - from data sheet or excitation curve sheet (see figure 4 and typical curves) $R_s =$ resistance of transformer secondary from data sheet or excitation curve sheet (see figure 4) $R_b =$ resistance of secondary burden including secondary leads $X_b =$ reactance of secondary burden $Z_t =$ the square root of $[(R_s + R_b)^2 + X_b^2]$, which equals the magnitude of secondary circuit impedance $\theta_s =$ $\tan^{-1}(X_b/(R_s + R_b))$, which equals the power factor angle of secondary circuit $I_s =$ assumed value of secondary current at which transformer ratio is to be calculated $V{se} =$ $I_s Z_p$ which equals the excitation voltage required to obtain I_s $Z_e =$ V{se}/I_e , which equals the excitation impedance of transformer on secondary N turns base for any specific value of I_e obtained from excitation curve.
-The value of Z_e is not required in the calculation, but is shown in the equivalent circuit (see figure 18) $I_e =$ excitation current required to obtain a specific value of V{se} , obtained from excitation curve $I{st} =$ $I_s + I_e$, which equals the primary current on secondary N turns base $I_n =$ NI{st} , which equals the primary current required to obtain I_s in the secondary True ratio = I_p/I_s , which equals the NI{st}/I_s
+- N is the secondary turns on transformer for ratio on which transformer error is to be calculated- from data sheet or excitation curve sheet (see Figure 4 and typical curves) - R_s is the resistance of transformer secondary from data sheet or excitation curve sheet (see Figure 4) - R_b is the resistance of secondary burden including secondary leads - X_b is the reactance of secondary burden - Z_t is the square root of $[(R_s + R_b)^2 + X_b^2]$, which equals the magnitude of secondary circuit impedance - Q_s is the tan-1 ($X_b/(R_s + R_b)$), which equals the power factor angle of secondary circuit - I_s is the assumed value of secondary current at which transformer ratio is to be calculated - V{se} is the $I_s Z_b$ which equals the excitation voltage required to obtain I_s - Z_e is the V{se}/I_e , which equals the excitation impedance of transformer on secondary N turns base for any specific value of I_e obtained from the excitation curve.
+The value of Z_e is not required in the calculation, but it is shown in the equivalent circuit (see Figure 18) - I_e is the excitation current required to obtain a specific value of V{se} , obtained from excitation curve - I{st} is the $I_s + I_e$, which equals the primary current on secondary N turns base - I_p is the NI{st} , which equals the primary current required to obtain I_s in the secondary

+True ratio = I_p/I_s , which equals the NI{st}/I_s .